 By all means, proofreading is essential to any press release.
 There is nothing worse than a submission chock full of grammatical errors.
 If you aren’t confident in your ability to proof, get someone who is to proof it.

-In the entire history of public relations, press releases have been the key element in creating a feature for clients and their businesses.
-However, back in the past, people kept stating that any PR is good PR, but these days, that has changed.
+In the entire history of public relations, press releases have been a key element in creating a feature for clients and their businesses.
+In the past, people have stated that any PR is good PR, but these days, that has changed.

 Clients today need analytics involved in their campaigns and goals in those campaigns that can clearly demonstrate the company’s return on investment.

 To get the best results, creating a dynamic PR campaign is essential, and the press release, when created dynamically, and personalized according to the needs of each client, means using it in a multi-medium marketing campaign where the right message is shared on the right platform, at the right time.

 Agencies should create Key Performance Indicators from the very beginning of their work with a client.
 These KPIs have to be realistic and strive to improve the client’s sales.

 A Key Performance Indicator is, essentially, a measurable value that can demonstrate to the client how effective the campaign is in achieving the key business goals – in other words, the company’s bottom line.
 These should be established from the very start, with the PR professionals asking their clients if they can have the consumer purchase metrics and sales data of the client’s company

 We’re living in an era when consumers are looking for experiences more than they do for products, and it’s high time for agencies to start creating campaigns that can incorporate both of those things.

 The first people who should be invited on this journey once created are key industry members, such as industry influencers, bloggers, and long-lead editors.